Statistics on emoji use in business communication for 2023

-Unsurprisingly, the same report notes that younger generations are much more open to using emojis at work.
+Unsurprisingly, the SurveyMonkey report we mentioned earlier also noted that younger generations are much more open to using emojis at work.
 As many as 53% of young adults mostly use emojis when they want to be funny or express how they feel about something.

 Older professionals, on the other hand, are not so keen on expressing themselves through the popular icons, with only 15% of them believing emojis improve internal communication.